-- A. Upon appropriate written authorization from the employee, the Board shall deduct from the salary of said employee and make remittance for Association dues, and insurance plans jointly agreed to by the Association and the Board. - B. The Automatic payroll authorization form shall clearly state that it is understood by the employee signing the authorization that continuation of such payments is a binding condition until August 31 of each year. - C. The Association will submit automatic payroll deduction authorization forms to the District payroll office for processing on or before September 15 of each school year.
-A member's revocation of such automatic payments shall be made in writing to the Association on the form available from the Association between the beginning of the school year and September 15, and shall become effective at that time.
+- A. Upon appropriate written authorization from the employee, the Board shall deduct from the salary of said employee and make remittance for Association dues. - B. The Association will submit automatic payroll deduction authorization forms to the District payroll office.
+A member's revocation of such automatic payments shall be made in writing to the Association on the form available from the Association.